MikeVollmer/MvFreeze/README.md

-# mike-thinkful
+# MvFreeze
- Mike Vollmer portfolio website
+ PC Building Portfolio website

- This website showcases basic CSS and HTML concepts I've learned with thinkful
+ This website showcases the services and past projects for a PC building company.